kndrsh/Python--Budgeting-Data/README.md

   * The total number of votes each candidate won

   * The winner of the election based on popular vote.

-* As an example, your analysis should look similar to the one below:

 <img width="257" alt="Pybank_img2" src="https://user-images.githubusercontent.com/46588030/137403657-767c42cf-dbed-45fe-8e9f-608fb14a1631.png">